PlugShare/plugshare.github.io/embed.md

     <h3>Filter by networks</h3>
     <p>By default, all networks are shown.
 Select one or more networks to restrict results to include or exclude locations with at least one of the selected supported network(s).</p>
     <aside class="notice">
-      Note: For exclusions, if a location has both a ChargePoint station and a station of another network or a non-networked station it will still be eligible to be returned.
+      Note: For exclusions, if a location contains both a station to exclude and a station of another network or a non-networked station which is not specifically excluded, the location will still appear in the results.
     </aside>
     <div id="network_filter_type">
       <label for="network_include">